Writings About Music

 Rasa is a Hindu concept that translates to mean transcendental expression or essence, and Cookes musical vision radiates joy, peacefulness, fearlessness, and lack of inhibition.
 Mixed with all this is a profound musical sophistication, clarity of expression, and a magnetic presence.

-If you listen to the voices of Paul McCartney, John Lennon and George Harrison on their first LPs, the essence of Sam Cooke is there too, and I believe that this cannot be a coincidence, no matter whether it was conscious or not.
+If you listen to the voices of Paul McCartney, John Lennon and George Harrison on their first LPs, the essence of Sam Cooke is there, too, and I believe this cannot be a coincidence, no matter whether it was conscious or not.
 This includes limpidity of diction, and technical perfection bolstering their powerful exuberance.
 Also noteworthy is the spare use of vibrato focusing on pure tone flavored with thrilling vocal melismas.

 Pure tone, spare use of vibrato, absolute clarity of line, and joyful, unpretentious expression were also the revolutionary contributions of Lester Young that helped to transform jazz, inspiring artists as diverse as Charlie Parker, Stan Getz, Lee Konitz and Miles Davis, among many others.
 In his last recorded interview - there are only two that I know of - Parker stated that above all he admired music that was very clean and precise.